-The McCoy Award is presented annually by the Multnomah County Community Involvement Committee to somebody with outstanding lifetime volunteer service dedicated to improving the county community.
+The McCoy Award is presented annually to somebody with outstanding lifetime volunteer service dedicated to improving the county community.
 This year's award winner will be honored by county officials at the county’s Annual Volunteer Award Ceremony on June 26th, and their name will appear on a plaque with past winners on permanent public display in the Multnomah County Boardroom.

 The Gladys McCoy Award was established in 1994 to honor Multnomah County individuals who have contributed outstanding community service and citizen involvement.
 The award is given to an individual who has exemplified the life of the late Multnomah County Chair Gladys McCoy by making major contributions to civil rights, human rights, affirmative action, children and youth, family issues, community, neighborhood, local political party, local government, environmental issues, and/or education.

 Past winners have been substantially involved in one or more issues important to Chair McCoy.

 To nominate an individual for the Gladys McCoy Award, fill out our nomination form.
 The deadline for nominations is May 22nd.

 The Multnomah County Community Involvement Committee will review nominations and select a recipient.

 Gladys McCoy was Chair of the Multnomah County Board of County Commissioners from 1987 until her death in April 1993, having been elected to two terms.
 She previously served two four-year terms on the Commission representing North and Northeast Portland.
 Her first elected position was on the Portland School Board where she was a strong advocate for quality education.
 She was the first African-American to serve in these positions.